 Quite rightly stating that not only Russia, but the whole world is experiencing an economic crisis, stressing the insignificant contribution to our difficulties of the credit and investment blockade of the West (abbreviated as “sanctions”), the president called “the most important factor” of our economic problems ”falling prices traditional goods ... export. "

-This approach, popular in the liberal clan, ignores the fact that the devaluation of the ruble and the stampede of private capital from Russia began in January of the 2014 year, with the price of oil more than 105 dollars / bbl (and before the sanctions began).
+This approach, popular in the liberal clan, ignores the fact that the devaluation of the ruble and the panic flight of private capital from Russia began in January 2014, when the oil price was more than $ 105 per barrel (and before the start of the sanctions).

 The decline in the share of the oil and gas sector from 14 to 9% of GDP, cited as a sign of economic diversification, seemed to be due to the double reduction in the cost of oil.
 Comparison with the mono-industrial economies of Saudi Arabia and Venezuela, which are not claiming to diversify and are obviously not comparable with Russia in technological development, looked strange, giving the impression of deliberately discrediting the president by some part of his apparatus.

 The statement “I consider the assertions of those ... specialists and members of the government, who believe that the peak of the crisis has been passed,” received a great response.
 Yes, the decline in GDP slowed down from 4,6% in August to 3,8% in September, in the third quarter for the first time in a long time, although small, but private capital inflows were recorded, inflation declined, and the federal budget that received additional revenues from inflation and devaluation in August and September reduced with a surplus (about which neither the Ministry of Finance nor the government of Medvedev as a whole seems to have been told to the president).